Stephanorhinus kirchbergensis: Distribution

 The distribution of Merck's rhinoceros remains spans from Western Europe to East Asia.
+Its range was strongly controlled by glacial cycles, with the species experiencing repeated cycles of expansion and contraction as the ice sheets advanced, this accounts for the relative rarity of its remains in comparison to the woolly rhinoceros.
 It was predominantly present in Europe during interglacial periods.
 In Europe its range extended northwards to central Poland, southern Denmark the Netherlands and southern Britain (though it appears to have been absent from Britain during the Last Interglacial), southwards to southern France, central Italy, northern Croatia, Slovenia and Romania.
 It appears to have been absent from the Iberian Peninsula.

-Its range extended into the Arctic Circle in Eastern Siberia, with a 70–48,000 year old skull known from arctic Yakutia in the Chondon River valley and a late Middle Pleistocene aged lower jaw from the Yana River valley.
+Its range extended into the Arctic Circle in Eastern Siberia, with a 70–48,000 year old skull known from arctic Yakutia in the Chondon River valley (70°12′N) and a late Middle Pleistocene aged lower jaw from the Yana River valley (70°43′N), and near the Arctic Circle in European Russia, with a lower jaw known from the banks of the Kula River (a tributary of the Vashka) near Vazhgort in the Komi Republic at 64°N (which probably dates to MIS 7, c.
+200,000 years ago).
 Teeth are known from caves in Primorsky Krai, suggested to date between 50,000 and 25,000 years ago based on dates of other bones found in the deposit, which are the easternmost known records, along with records from the Middle Pleistocene of western and central Japan (which were previously attributed to the species Dicerorhinus nipponicus).

 Remains are known from the Caucasus such as from Azokh Cave in Azerbaijan.
 Previous claimed records from the Levant and North Africa are now thought to erroneous, and attributable to the narrow-nosed rhinoceros or other rhinoceros species.
 A tooth of S. cf. kirchbergensis of an unknown age is known from the Lut Desert in northeastern Iran.
 It is fairly common throughout the Pleistocene in North China, but is a rarer component of South Chinese assemblages, being known from around 30 localities in the region, reaching southwards to the Yangtze river.
-Its range was strongly controlled by glacial cycles, with the species experiencing repeated cycles of expansion and contraction as the ice sheets advanced, this accounts for the relative rarity of its remains in comparison to the woolly rhinoceros.